 A qualified individual under these laws can suffer from either:

-Recall that employers have a duty to provide for reasonable accommodations for a disabled employee unless doing so would impose an “undue hardship.”
+Employers have a duty to provide for reasonable accommodations for your disability unless doing so would impose an “undue hardship.”

-An “undue hardship” means that the company would experience significant difficulty or expense by making appropriate accommodations.12 If it would, then the business can deny an employee’s request for reasonable accommodations.
+An “undue hardship” means that the company would experience significant difficulty or expense by making appropriate accommodations.12 If it would, then the business can deny your request for reasonable accommodations.

 The facts of a case often determine whether an undue hardship exists.
 Some important factors to consider in this determination are:

-- the size of the business (e.g., the number of employees) and its financial resources,
+- the size of the business (such as the number of employees) and its financial resources,

 - how the business is structured,

-- the type of work the company performs, and
+- the type of work the company performs (“type of operations”), and

 - the interactions among the company’s facilities.13